HydroModPy/HydroModPy/hydromodpy/analysis/testbed/README.md

 layer for controlled method experiments.

 The testbed package does not implement mesh generation, flow solving, or transport solving.
-It expands variants, writes self-contained child TOML files, delegates those children to existing runners, then persists the evidence needed to audit the experiment.
+It expands cases, writes self-contained child TOML files, delegates those children to existing runners, then persists the evidence needed to audit the experiment.